Planctae/enhancements-1/.github/ISSUE_TEMPLATE/contributor_getting_started.md

 ## Enhancements Tracking Introduction

-This is a space for someone shepherding an enhancement through the release process to coordinate with the release team to verify that
+This is a space for someone shepherding an enhancement through the release process to coordinate with the release team to verify that:

 - [ ] the enhancement is part of a SIG sponsored KEP
 - [ ] the shepherd(s) are updating tests